 To make using the GMT feature even simpler, JeanRichard has also introduced another indicator at 6 o’clock (just below the small date aperture) featuring a list of 24 cities, each representing a certain time zone.

-The primary crown at 3 o’clock is used to set the correct time and date as well as to wind-up the movement.
-The movement, by the way, is properly decorated, but, alas, you will have a difficulty admiring it since the case back is covered with a heavily tinted crystal.
+The primary crown at 3 o’clock is used to set the correct time and date as well as to wind up the movement.
+The movement, by the way, features an impressive level of decora, but, alas, you will have difficulty admiring it since the case back is covered with a heavily tinted crystal.

 JeanRichard 2TimeZones Zirconium (ref.
 68130-33-11C-AA6D) specification